GoldCoastMedia/modx-local-weather/readme.md

 This extension uses the World Weather Online weather *free* API that is free to use both commercially and non-commercially.

-**You will need to get and use your own API key from http://www.worldweatheronline.com/register.aspx**
+*NOTE: From 12th April 2013 you will need to register for a new API key* **You will need to get and use your own API key from http://developer.worldweatheronline.com/member/register**

-Please read the documentation at http://www.goldcoastmedia.co.uk/tools/modx-local-weather/ for usage, examples, parameters and placeholder information.
+Please read the documentation at http://goldcoastmedia.co.uk/tools/modx/local-weather/ for usage, examples, parameters and placeholder information.

 *NOTE*: *curl* or *file_get_contents* must be able to read remote files.
 You